zoltan-nz/cassandra-exercise/assignment-2/assignment-2.md

 default=DC1:r1
 ```

 Because of using a single data center (Simple Snitch) we don't see any relation between this file and our `ccm node1 ring` output.
-Simple Snitch doesn't recognize data center or rack information.
+Simple Snitch does not recognize data center or rack information.
+Our property file content is just dummy data, examples, not related to our node.

-## Question 4.
+## Question 4

 (8 marks)